techiediaries/efficientcoder2/_posts/new/2022-09-14-6-implement-server-node-express-apollo.md

 ---
 layout: post
-title: "Setup the server with Node.js/Express.js/Apollo"
+title: "[6] Setup the server with Node.js/Express.js/Apollo"
 image: "images/content/updating-angular-cli-projects.png"
 excerpt: "In the previous articles, we installed Node.js and PostgreSQL on our development machine.
 In this article, we'll begin by developing the API that the frontend app will consume."
 categories: [webdev]